jmgandarias/jmgandarias.github.io/content/authors/admin/_index.md

   - IEEE RAS Young Reviewers Program, Senior Reviewer, 2023.
   - IEEE International Conference on Advanced Robotics and its Social Impacts (ARSO), Session Chair, 2023.
   - Frontiers in Robotics and AI - Robot Design, Review Editor, 2022.
-  - MDPI Sensors, Guest Editor of the Special Issue on Robotic Contact with the Human Body in Physical Human-Robot Interaction, 2021.
+  - MDPI Sensors, Guest Editor of the Special Issue on Robotic Contact with the Human Body in Physical Human-Robot Interaction, edition I (2021) and edition II (2024).
 {style="text-align: justify;"}